davidmalawey/openAir/fankit.md

 - ![placeholder](img/placeHolder.jpg)

 ### Omnicool Bearing Technology
+The selected fan looks just like many others, but an engineering lens reveals a special technology that makes this fan quite advanced!
+They developed a bearing technology that adds battery life to our design and years of durability to the fan component.

 _See the embedded video below by the Same Sky engineers, explaining the unique bearing technology of this fan.
 The rotor actually floats on an air cushion without any contact while operating, for extended life and reduced friction.
 Super awesome tech!_

 <iframe width="600" src="https://www.youtube.com/embed/TigN6XDZNX8" title="Fan Bearing Types – Weighing the Pros and Cons" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ## Charging
-The circuit for USB-C charging is based on **TP4056** which is a charging logic controller with other bits necessary to put it to work.
-When a user plugs in the USB-c cable to the port, it charges up the battery and it features a few other behaviors that impact the user:
+The **TP4056 charging module** puts a charging logic controller into our design.
+When a user plugs in the USB-c cable to the port, it charges up the battery and benfits the user with these added functions:
-* it can shut off the output terminal if there is an over-current condition
+* shut off the output terminal in an over-current condition
-* it can be reset by disconnecting load, connecting a healthy battery, and plugging in the charger for 3-5 seconds.
+* allow user-reset disconnecting load, connecting a healthy battery, and plugging in the charger for 3-5 seconds.
-* it indicates the charging status with red and green lights
+* indicate charging status with red and green lights
-* it limits the input current to a specified amperage (maybe 1A) to the cell
+* limits the input to a healthy amperage (maybe 1A?) to the cell

 - ![linked image](https://m.media-amazon.com/images/I/61ehFKd+jKL._AC_SL1001_.jpg)
 - ![linked img2](https://m.media-amazon.com/images/I/619PoxQGFeL._AC_SL1001_.jpg)